Brandon Bankruptcy Attorney

 The U.S. Bankruptcy Code provide exemptions which allow you to retain assets and property after filing for Chapter 7 bankruptcy.
 You keep your retirement savings, the equity built up from your home, and $1,000 in personal property.
 While the goal is to make assets exempt, any assets beyond the exemptions may be sold to pay creditors.

-In the hands of our experienced Brandon bankruptcy attorney, Chapter 7 can be effective in providing you a fresh start while helping you keep your home and assets.
+In the hands of our experienced Brandon Chapter 7 bankruptcy lawyer in Florida, this can be effective in providing you a fresh start while helping you keep your home and assets.

 When a debtor does not qualify for Chapter 7, a Chapter 13 repayment plan may be appropriate.
 This chapter allows you to repay some of your debt over time so you can restructure the debt and keep more assets than would be possible with a Chapter 7 filing.
 In this way, you can think of Chapter 13 as a business filing Chapter 11 while continuing to do business.